vimkat/prusaslicer-config/README.md

 make install
 ```

-To uninstall all configuration provided through this repository, use the `uninsatll` target.
+To uninstall all configuration provided through this repository, use the `uninstall` target.

 ```sh
 make uninstall